A Revealing Discussion About Hack Stand-up Comedy

 So, below is the full text of what I wanted to express on the topic of hack stand-up comedy:

-This also has a direct impact on a comedian’s ability to entertain most of the audiences they perform for with consistency show after show.
+This also has a direct impact on a comedian’s ability to entertain most of the audiences they perform for—consistently show after show.

-Unfortunately, the largely artificial concept of “hack” stand-up comedy is usually a terrible double bind situation (catch 22).
+Unfortunately, the largely artificial concept of “hack” stand-up comedy is usually a terrible double bind situation—a catch-22.

-If a comedian delivers material that most of an audience cannot relate to, visualize, recognize and/or appreciate, they won’t get noteworthy laughs because the audience won’t get the “jokes”.
+If a comedian delivers material that most of an audience cannot relate to, visualize, recognize, and/or appreciate, they won’t get noteworthy laughs because the audience won’t understand the “jokes.”

 You need only go to YouTube to verify that information.

-The reality is that term “hack” as it applies to stand-up comedy is not only an artificial concept to describe a comedian’s material, it is also largely used as an epithet by comedians who can’t generate the big laughs on stage to denigrate those comedians who can.
+The reality is that the term “hack,” as it applies to stand-up comedy, is not only an artificial concept to describe a comedian’s material; it is also largely used as an epithet by comedians who can’t generate the big laughs on stage to denigrate those comedians who can.

 Am I saying there is no such thing as a hack comedian?
 No.